African American Studies

 The AAS Program of Study is organized into three thematic subfields.
 Majors can take courses in each subfield and choose one as a primary area of inquiry.

 1. African American Culture and Life (AACL): Students encounter the intellectual tradition and cultural practices that inform the emergence and development of African American Studies as a field of study in the academy.
 Focusing on aesthetic repertoires and historical dynamics situated primarily in the United States, students learn how to examine the patterns and practices that have defined and transformed Black people’s lives.
-Courses in the AACL subfield are typically cross-listed with English, History, Religion, and American Studies.
+Courses in the AACL subfield are typically cross-listed with English, History, Religion and American Studies.

 2. Race and Public Policy (RPP): Students deploy and interrogate social science methodologies to examine the workings of the American state apparatus and other social and political institutions.
 Fostering critical approaches to empirical research and analysis, students examine the formation and development of racial and ethnic identities in the United States, with a particular focus on different perceptions and measures of inequality.
 Courses in the RPP subfield are typically cross-listed with the School of Public and International Affairs, Sociology, and Politics.

 3. Global Race and Ethnicity (GRE): Students take up comparative methodologies in studying inter- and intraracial group dynamics in a global frame.
 Comparison yields an understanding of the aesthetic repertoires and historical dynamics of African and African-descended people in the diaspora outside the United States, as well as non-African-descended people of color within the United States.
-Courses in the GRE subfield are typically cross-listed with Comparative Literature, Art & Archaeology, and African Studies.
+Courses in the GRE subfield are typically cross-listed with Comparative Literature, Art & Archaeology and African Studies.

 Independent Work

-During the fall semester, junior majors enroll in AAS 300: Research and Writing in African American Studies.
+During the fall semester, junior majors are required to enroll in AAS 300: Research and Writing in African American Studies.
 This course introduces students to the theories and methods of research design in the field of Black studies.
 During the spring semester, juniors conduct independent research and writing toward the completion of the junior paper (JP).
 Juniors work closely with a faculty adviser, who is assigned to them at the completion of AAS 300.
 The adviser assesses and assigns a grade for the JP at the end of the semester.

-In senior year, majors are required to participate in the year-long senior colloquium, which provides a space for students to share ideas and gain feedback on their step-by-step plans for the senior thesis.
+In senior year, majors are required to participate in the year-long senior colloquium, a milestone that provides a space for students to share ideas and gain feedback on their step-by-step plans for the senior thesis.
 The colloquium adviser helps students achieve departmental benchmarks for drafting their thesis, while individual faculty advisers address students’ field-specific questions and provide substantive feedback on drafts.
 A second reader is assigned to read the thesis at the end of the semester.
 The thesis adviser and second reader independently submit comments and suggest a grade.
 If the grades differ, then the adviser and second reader confer and collectively decide the final grade.

 Additional Requirements